 If you have a favorite bourbon, use it here!
 Check out my Bourbon 101 guide if you need help picking a brand to buy for your Thanksgiving cocktail.

-My husband and I love Old Forester for the sweet caramel flavor it brings to a drink at a good price, but there are many more options out there that would be equally delicious.
+My husband and I love Old Forester for the sweet caramel flavor it brings to a

 I also love Maker’s Mark, Angel’s Envy, Woodford Reserve and Buffalo Trace.
 I don’t mind splurging a little on good bourbon at the holidays!